KJ Tait

 EPC Changes in Scotland: Simple Facts

 Big changes are coming for commercial EPCs in Scotland.
-Starting October 31, 2026, new EPC rules take effect.
-All old certificates will expire.
-However, there is a key one-year transition period for properties being marketed.
+Starting 31 October 2026, new EPC rules take effect.
+All old certificates will ultimately be replaced.
+However, there is a one‑year transition period for properties being actively marketed.

 For owners, this matters.
-The changes will help to protect asset value and prepares your building for net zero.
+The changes protect asset value over time and help prepare your buildings for net zero pathways.

 Why Are the EPC Changes Happening?

-From October 2026, EPCs issued under the old 2008 rules will become invalid.
-This means every commercial property will eventually need a new EPC under the new rules.
+From October 2026, EPCs issued under the old 2008 rules will be superseded by the new format at the standard trigger points.
+Every commercial property will eventually need a new EPC under the revised method.

 Important Deadlines and Exemptions

-• Validity: The EPC validity drops from 10 years to 5 years.
+• Validity.
+Non‑domestic EPC validity reduces from 10 years to 5 years

-• Energy Performance Rating (A–G): This compares energy use emissions to a standard reference building.
+• Energy Performance Rating (A–G).
+The primary comparator using a standard reference building

-These changes make Scotland EPC rules like those in England and Wales.
-Owners with UK-wide portfolios will find the new system easier.
+These changes bring Scottish EPCs into closer alignment with England and Wales.
+Owners with UK‑wide portfolios will find cross‑border comparisons easier.

 What You Should Do